marthagriggs9/group4_project/README.md

 ### The hypothesis we tested were:

--Inventories in Dallas are bigger than Austin's
+* Inventories in Dallas are bigger than Austin's
--Days on Market in Dallas are bigger than Austin's -Prices in Dallas are lower than Austin's
+* Days on Market in Dallas are bigger than Austin's
+* Prices in Dallas are lower than Austin's

-All of the above shoul be indicators that one house market has more movility -and demand- than the other.
+All of the above should be indicators that one house market has more mobility -and demand- than the other.

 ## Current Offer on Austin